 - Go golf: Take in some fresh air on the green with a round of golf at the 18-hole course at the Elk Ridge Golf Course.
-This tranquil course keeps up with the relaxing atmosphere you’ll enjoy at Carson Ridge but tees up some additional fun!
+Just minutes from the Cabins, this tranquil course keeps up with the relaxing atmosphere you’ll enjoy at Carson Ridge and tees up some additional fun!

 - Tour the wineries or breweries: Enjoy fewer crowds in the tasting rooms when you visit our local wineries or breweries.
 Taste the spirit of the Columbia River Gorge and learn what sets our region apart from others when it comes to Washington wines and beer.

 - Visit a volcano: Plan a trip to visit the active volcano: Mt.
 St. Helens!
 Mt.
 St. Helens’ first eruption was on March 27, 1980 after its earthquake on March 20.
 It continued an eruptive cycle that lasted until 1986 before becoming quiet.
 The last cycle of activity lasted from 2004 to 2008.
 Mt.
 St. Helens is a beautiful site and makes for a wonderfully scenic drive.
 You’ll probably see avid climbers and hikers heading up to the summit or larger tour groups in the summer but these hikes are well organized and planned for.
-There are no permit fees for hikes between November 1 and March 31, but hikers on the trail outside those dates must have a valid climbing permit.
+If you’re thinking about doing the same, make sure you’re prepped on the area as well as have your permits.

 - Wildlife watching: No, spotting Roxy running up to greet you won’t count!
 Washington is home to many species of wild animals and birds.
 Catching sight of them in their natural habitat is always a fun way to spend a morning.
 Visit the trails and wildlife viewing areas in Gifford Pinchot National Forest.